See How Easily You Can Make A Faux Opal

 iridescent papers in resin

-Put your cut papers to the resin in the mold.
-You’ll need to move the papers around to release any trapped bubbles.
-When you’re happy with the first layer of your faux opal charms, cover and allow to cure.
+Put your cut papers into the clear resin in the mold.
+Use your stirring stick to move the papers to release any trapped bubbles.
+When you’re happy with the first layer of your faux opal charms, cover and let cure.

 Step 6: Add another resin layer